george-hawkins/arf-drone/pixhawk-setup.md

 ### Return to the wizard

 Once arming has been completed successfully return to the wizard and skip through the inital steps until you return to the _Verify_ step.
-You always have to complete the initial frame type and layout steps and see the [bugs section](#bugs) for a issue with skipping the battery monitor section.
+You always have to complete the initial frame type and layout steps and see the [bugs section](#bugs) later for an issue with skipping the battery monitor section.

 Once you're back at the _Verify_ step all items will now be green if you left the vehicle armed before restarting the wizard - if you disarmed first then you should be able to simply arm the vehicle now with the throttle and complete all the items in this step.